diff --git a/Manuals/Tcar-ug/Repository/Convenctions/worklines.docbook b/Manuals/Tcar-ug/Repository/Convenctions/worklines.docbook

 + translators use

-+ the locale functionality described in
++ the <function>locale</function> functionality described in

-+ which takes care of
++ <xref linkend="scripts-bash-locale" /> which takes care of

 retriving translatable strings from source files and provide a